#30 RB · Cincinnati Bengals

 Your grade joins the crowd-sourced Fan Verdict.

-On the field, Chase Brown grades out as a shaky RB for Cincinnati Bengals (D+ Performance).
-That places him 28th of 181 graded running backs.
-Against that production, his deal reads as a clear bargain on the Contract Value Index (A) — the team is paying below what the play would command.
-The public read is positive (B- Sentiment), drawn from current news and social signal rather than the box score.
+On the field, Chase Brown grades out as a strong RB for Cincinnati Bengals (B Performance).
+That places him 33rd of 175 graded running backs.
+The money matches the play — the Contract Value Index lands at B+, good value.
+The public read is mixed (C- Sentiment), drawn from current news and social signal rather than the box score.

 | Year | Team | GP | Yards | TD | YPC |